 She works as a production editor, is a contributing editor to Electric Literature, and has contributed to sites such as Forbes.com and Bustle.com.
-Jennifer is the social media director and a writing instructor for Sackett Street Writers' Workshop.
+Jennifer was the social media director and a writing instructor for Sackett Street Writers' Workshop.
 Additionally, she freelances as a proofreader/copyeditor/development editor and has written for the urban e-zine AroundHarlem.com and online restaurant review site DinnerReviews.com and has conducted interviews for LitHub, School Library Journal, and Poets & Writers.

 Jennifer was panel organizer and social media manager for We Need Diverse Books, a non-profit organization that sprang to life from the #WeNeedDiverseBooks media campaign to increase minority representation (of all kinds) in literature.
 She is also the creator and host of the podcast Minorities in Publishing.

-Jennifer is the editor of Everyday People: The Color of Life—A Short Story Anthology with Atria Books, an imprint of Simon & Schuster (forthcoming 2018).
+Jennifer is the editor of Everyday People: The Color of Life—A Short Story Anthology with Atria Books, an imprint of Simon & Schuster (August 28, 2018).
 Her short story “The Pursuit of Happiness” was nominated for a Pushcart Prize for 2017 by Newtown Literary Journal.
 Most recently, she's been featured on The Other Stories podcast and had a visual story posted on The Offing's Enumerate section.
 She has been a writer-in-residence at the Jentel Artist Residency Program from April-May 2011, at The Ragdale Foundation in April 2013, at Brush Creek Foundation for the Arts in May 2013, and at Kimmel Harding Nelson Center for the Arts from April-May 2017.